 “The Global Studies Program at the Smith School of Business was the highlight of my MBA studies.
 After having this experience, I am reminded of the decisions that made me choose this school,” Barnum explained.

-Smith graduates widely embody the leadership, decision-making, analysis and communication skills that are necessary for success in all facets of the business world, which is an indicator of the program’s dedication to student success.
+Smith graduate business administration graduates widely embody the leadership, decision-making, analysis and communication skills that are necessary for success in all facets of the business world, which is an indicator of the program’s dedication to student success.
 Online students are privy to the same career support services as on-campus learners, which include:

 - Career coaching